9 Handy Facts About the History of Handwriting

 The emperor—who was largely illiterate himself—decreed in the 9th century that the same script be used across the Holy Roman Empire, an area that covered most of Western Europe.
 Called Carolingian minuscule, the uniform script dominated writing in France, Germany, Northern Italy, and England until the 11th century.
 The Gothic script we associate with medieval times today is a derivation of Carolingian minuscule that popped up during the 12th century.
 It was later revived in the 15th century, and became the basis for Western typography.

 The 15th century monk Johannes Trithemius defended the need for handwriting in his essay "In Praise of Scribes."
-He claimed that while scripture could last a thousand years, the printed book was "thing of paper and in a short time will decay entirely."
+He claimed that while scripture could last 1000 years, the printed book was "thing of paper and in a short time will decay entirely."
 Printing would make books unsightly and introduce spelling errors, and he predicted that history would judge "the manuscript book superior to the printed book."
 It had nothing to do with him losing his once-steady job to a machine, no. Indeed, Martin Luther complained of books much like people today complain about the quality of writing online, saying "the multitude of books is a great evil.
 There is no measure or limit to this form of writing."

 The first printed books were designed to look a whole lot like the manuscripts of that day, so as not to shock people with newfangled design.
 Johannes Gutenberg and his hired craftsmen hand-carved an elaborate Gothic script into 290 unique characters for the printing press, allowing the printer to recreate every letter in upper- and lowercase, as well as punctuation, so that the type looked just like what a scribe would make.
 The first letters of every section were even red, just like manuscript style dictated.